 Tools like AxE, Lighthouse, SiteImprove, or WAVE are great starting points.
 But they are largely focused on code and strictly technical compliance, not on usability, design, and content.
-In fact, even for some technical items, these tools are not sufficient to be compliant, since many WCAG items can only be evaluated manually, or are up to the discretion of an expert.
+These tools are not sufficient, since many issues your visitors will encounter can only be evaluated manually

 Additionally, these tools do not consider an inclusive lens, which can leave your site open to alienating potential users, or inadvertently making content that excludes people.

-Although you can meet many accessibility objectives with automated tools, a full manual review will take you much further; towards a site that can be used and enjoyed by a much wider audience than just those whose needs are covered by compliance standards.
+Although you can meet many accessibility objectives with automated tools, a full manual review will take you much further; towards a site that can be used and enjoyed by a much wider audience.

 Usability, accessibility, and inclusion together give you a much better picture of how users experience your website.
 Technical testing can help you see immediate issues and bugs on your site, but evaluating these three areas in addition to technical testing will help you make lasting improvements to the user experience on your site, ultimately improving engagement and conversions.